 How we do this is outlined in our Global Water Management Strategy, following the guidelines of the CEO Water Mandate, part of the UN Global Compact, the world’s largest corporate sustainability initiative.

 Our core commitments are to:

-reduce water consumption and improve water efficiency in our stores, offices and facilities (last year, it decreased a 17%).
+reduce water use and improve water efficiency in our own manufacturing, in our stores, offices and facilities (last year, it decreased a 17%).

 improve water management in our supply chain for cleaner, more efficient usage.
 We have committed to reducing the impact of water across the supply chain by 25% by 2025.

 raise awareness among consumers about how we use water to make our products

 continue working with partners, suppliers, customers, retailers and other stakeholders to achieve fully sustainable water management.
 An example of this approach is our participation, together with other eight textile brands, in the Bangladesh Water PaCT project, an international initiative that seeks environmental and social improvements in the wet processing factories of that country.

 Our commitment to zero discharge of hazardous chemicals